Duncan White: Personal life and death

 White married Angela Siebel in 1952 and had six children: Maxine, Nita, Christopher, Dan, Marilyn and Fiona.
 His brother Freddie White was a Sri Lankan legendary field hockey player.
 He died in 1998 in Nuneaton, despite having said that he intended to migrate with his family to Australia.
 His wife remained in Nuneaton.

+White is the uncle of American actor Bernard White.

 Honours

 He was conferred with the prestigious Deshamanya award in 1998 by the then Sri Lankan President Chandrika Kumaratunga exactly on the 50th anniversary of his silver medal achievement which was accomplished on 31 July 1948.